leptos-modal

 }

-2. Create modal component
+Create a modal component

 RUST